TeodorDimitrov89/santa-claus-smart-budget-app/prompts.md

     Include the technical logic of Income/Expense/Categories.
 3. Update README.md (Root):
     Project Brief: Keep this section technical and concise.
 Focus on the core features (CRUD, Charts, AI-based suggestions) and the tech stack.
-    How to Run: Add a placeholder: "Instructions will be provided during the implementation phase."
+    How to Run: Add a placeholder: "Instructions will be provided during the Solutioning phase."
 4. Update summary.md (Strict Exam Format):
     Tasks used AI for: Requirements analysis, creative visioning (Santa story), and initial document structure.
     Output accepted/modified: Kept the creative vision in the Brief but cleaned up the README for professionalism; fixed the categorization logic.